ingadhoc/account-financial-tools/account_ux/README.rst

    companies), so paying from a branch handed the payment to the parent.
 For a debt of another legal entity nothing changes: the company of the debt travels, and the field stays readonly in both cases.
 #.
+Let an entry line be used anywhere inside its legal entity, and not only in the
+   company that owns it (``account.move.line._check_company_domain``).
+Odoo's default for this model is the strict one and it is symmetric, so a payment of a branch could not settle a debt of its parent nor the other way round.
+Lines of a company of **another** legal entity stay out, which is the guarantee that is kept.
+#.
 Add a single criterion for "which companies are the same legal entity" inside a
    branch hierarchy, as the stored and indexed field ``legal_entity_root_id`` on ``res.company``, plus the method ``_get_legal_entity_companies()``: